sampsyo/cs6120/content/blog/2025-05-13-zihan-ethan-project.md

 ## Evaluations
-To test the correctness, we compare the results of sequential and parallel solver on core benchmarks and fuzzed programs to make sure they agree.
+We ensured the correctness of our parallel solver by comparing its results with that of the sequential solver on Bril's [core benchmarks](https://github.com/sampsyo/bril/tree/main/benchmarks/core) and fuzzed programs.

-We compare the average performance between sequential and parallel solver (`#workers = 4`) on 20 large scaled fuzzed Bril programs, which are generated with:
+We compared the average performance between sequential and parallel solver on 20 large scaled fuzzed Bril programs, which are generated with:

 ```shell
 bril-fuzzer –-num-block 1024 –-block-size-mean 128 –-max-nesting 3
 ```

-The sequential baseline is somewhat parallelized with SIMD accelerated bitset implementation.
+Bitset optimization is applied to both sequential and the parallel solver.
+Therefore, the sequential baseline is somewhat parallelized with SIMD accelerated bitset implementation.
+The parallel condensed CFG traversal approach is only applied to the parallel solver.
+The numbers below are the total time elapsed to complete the  analysis for all 20 fuzzed Bril benchmarks.
+The fastest, slowest and mean metrics were collected from 10 different runs.

+The experiments were conducted on an old Macbook Pro with MacOS 12.5.1 and 8 (with hyper-threading) 2GHz i5 intel CPU cores.
+We fixed the number of workers of parallel solver to 4 throughout the evaluations.
+We used rustc 1.87.0-nightly.

 **Liveness Analysis**: 1.85x faster
 | Method     | Fastest (ms) | Slowest (ms) | Mean (ms) |